 Using this method we ensure that they only receive fees for the profits they have actually generated and that this does not overlap with profits from previous time periods.

-Let's look at an example of a graph showing the progress of a DARWIN quote.
+Let's look at an example of a graph showing the progress of a DARWIN's quote.
+For the sake of the example, let's imagine that the investor has remained invested for the whole 4 quarters*.

 In the next 2 quarters, no new HWM is generated.
 However, in the 12th month, HWM1 is outperformed, so a new high-water mark is established: HWM2.

 2. The time period (a quarter)